Authentication

 Auth Failure and Refresh

-To mark a request as unauthorized, return a 401 or 403 status code from your queries or mutate endpoint.
+To mark a request as unauthorized, return a 401 or 403 status code from your queries or mutators endpoint.

 const session = await authenticate(